Fix Mac hardware problems after running Apple Diagnostics

 Built into every Mac is a way to run an Apple Hardware Test, also known as an Apple Diagnostics.

-Whether you are running an Apple diagnostics (on newer hardware and OS X devices) or a Mac hardware test (on older devices), Apple recommends printing their support instructions on how to run these tests.
-Once you’ve got the instructions in front of you, Apple recommends going through the following process to diagnose a hardware problem:
+Whether you are running an Apple diagnostics or a Mac hardware test (on older devices), Apple recommends printing their support instructions on how to run these tests.
+Once you’ve got the instructions in front of you, Apple recommends shutting down your Mac and disconnecting all the peripherals.
+Now, your Mac is ready to start Apple Diagnostics:

 - Apple Diagnostics will run automatically.
 When it is complete, it will present a list of the problems encountered.

-At this point, you can either follow on-screen instructions or contact Apple Support — arranging a Genius Bar appointment — or go to an Apple Authorized Service Provider to make repairs, to fix the problems.
+At this point, you can either follow on-screen instructions or contact Apple Support — arranging a Genius Bar appointment — or go to an Apple Authorized Service Provider to make repairs to fix the problems.
 Make a note of any reference codes.
+If you see the ADP000 code, congrats, no issues are found on your Mac!

 Some of the most common hardware error codes indicate problems with: